joelhawksley/identity/components/slides.md

 # [fit] 25ms

-^ They clocked in at around 25 milliseconds running in the same suite.
+^ They clocked in at around 25 milliseconds, running in the same suite.

 ---